Zone II • Versions EN4

 4.2.3 Standardization of soil classification

 To standardize classification names is an important content of data integration in soil science.
-For a unified classification system, we recorded the names of soil groups and subgroups as per Guangdong Soil Species Chronicles, and added their corresponding names from GB/T 17296-2009 for comparison.
+For a unified classification system, we recorded the names of soil groups and subgroups as per Guangdong Soil Type Chronicles, and added their corresponding names from GB/T 17296-2009 for comparison.

 4.2.4 Update of administrative units

-It took over 20 years from statistical survey to the publishing of Guangdong Soil Species Chronicles.
+It took over 20 years from statistical survey to the publishing of Guangdong Soil Type Chronicles.
 This period witnessed great changes in the name and scope of various administrative divisions.
 In view of this, two data fields were added to record both the old and new county/city names.
 To facilitate data query, we also added the administrative division code (GB/T2260-2007)12 and their approximate latitude & longitude.

 4.2.5 Data type conventions